grantcarthew/node-console-probe/README.md

 aussieSlang[secret] = 'Bogan'

-// Calling console-probe functions. cp.probe(donut) // Writes prototype tree to the console cp.json(donut) // Writes a JSON formatted object to the console cp.yaml(donut) // Writes YAML formatted object to the console
+// Calling console-probe functions. cp.probe(aussieSlang) // Writes prototype tree to the console cp.json(aussieSlang) // Writes a JSON formatted object to the console cp.yaml(aussieSlang) // Writes YAML formatted object to the console

-// Adding console-probe functions to the console. console.probe(donut) // Throws exception 'console.probe is not a function' console.json(donut) // Throws exception 'console.json is not a function' console.yaml(donut) // Throws exception 'console.yaml is not a function' cp.apply()
+// Adding console-probe functions to the console. console.probe(aussieSlang) // Throws exception 'console.probe is not a function' console.json(aussieSlang) // Throws exception 'console.json is not a function' console.yaml(aussieSlang) // Throws exception 'console.yaml is not a function' cp.apply()
-console.probe(donut) // Writes prototype tree to the console console.json(donut) // Writes a JSON formatted object to the console console.yaml(donut) // Writes a YAML formatted object to the console
+console.probe(aussieSlang) // Writes prototype tree to the console console.json(aussieSlang) // Writes a JSON formatted object to the console console.yaml(aussieSlang) // Writes a YAML formatted object to the console

 // Adding console-probe functions to an object. const foo = {}
 cp.apply(foo)
-foo.probe(donut) // Writes prototype tree to the console foo.json(donut) // Writes a JSON formatted object to the console foo.yaml(donut) // Writes a YAML formatted object to the console
+foo.probe(aussieSlang) // Writes prototype tree to the console foo.json(aussieSlang) // Writes a JSON formatted object to the console foo.yaml(aussieSlang) // Writes a YAML formatted object to the console

 ```